msinaj24/LED-House/README.md

 | IT Development Team | Builds and maintains the platform | High |
 | Payment System Provider | Processes transactions securely | Medium |

-> Full stakeholder analysis is available in /stakeholders_table.docx
+> Full stakeholder analysis is available in stakeholders_table.docx

 ---